algorandfoundation/algokit-cli/docs/features/tasks/mint.md

 For non interactive mode, refer to usage section above for available options.

 > Please note, creator account must have at least 0.2 Algos available to cover minimum balance requirements.

+## Further Reading

+For in-depth details, visit the [mint section](../../cli/index.md#mint) in the AlgoKit CLI reference documentation.